-The following table sets forth our cash and cash equivalents and capitalization as of December 28, 2014:
+The following table sets forth our cash and cash equivalents and capitalization as of March 29, 2015:

-- on an actual basis; and - on a pro forma basis after giving effect to (1) the Recapitalization Transactions, (2) our sale of shares of common stock in this offering at an assumed offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and (3) the application of the net proceeds therefrom as described under "Use of Proceeds."
+- on an actual basis; and - on a pro forma basis after giving effect to (1) our sale of per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and (2) the application of the net proceeds therefrom as described under "Use of Proceeds."

-You should read this table in conjunction with the consolidated financial statements and the related notes, "Use of Proceeds", "The Recapitalization Transactions" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+You should read this table in conjunction with the consolidated financial statements and the related notes, "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.